mitsuhiko/lucumr/2015/2/17/ui-and-hidden-consistency.rst

 set a very different tone for how it developed than many other systems.

-Surely git changed over the last 10 years and some concepts were changed, but in the grant scheme of things it has not changed much.
+Surely git changed over the last 10 years and some concepts were changed, but in the grand scheme of things it has not changed much.
 There is a certain beauty in being able to create a repository in git from 2005, doing another commit with git from 2015, doing another commit with git from 2005 and looking at the resulting log with git from 2015.